xinzhang-lotusflare/llat/README.md

 # bulldozer

-This is to provide LF VPN access for China team when working from home
+The `bulldozer` app is to provide access to LF VPN for China team when working from home.